Here is a short video about my coaching philosophies and what I eat (I had hair then, but my philosophies are the same).

-Professionally, I’ve helped over 1900 clients in the last 10 years.
-I’ve got a degree in Nutrition, and have worked in hospitals, clinics, and in fitness centres.
+Professionally, I’ve helped about 2500 clients since 2006.
+I’ve got an Honours degree in Nutrition, and have worked in hospitals, clinics, and in fitness centres; and I was a serious athlete back in the day, including weight class sports like Jiu-Jitsu.
 Few in the business can match what I can offer you.
-See the faq page for more information.
+See the faq page for more information on my credentials.

 I eat healthy about 80% of the time, and exercise regularly.
-But there was a time when I was completely lost and unhealthy.
-I probably know a bit about what you’re going through.
+But there was a time when I was completely lost and unhealthy, so I probably know a bit about what you’re going through.

 Going back further, as a kid, I was more interested in TV and climbing trees than I was in organized sports.
 I was a picky eater and ate a lot of peanut butter sandwiches.
-As a result I was a bit chubby.
+As a result I was pretty soft, but at a normal weight for my height.
 By about grade six I wanted to be more fit and athletic, which I think is pretty normal.
-I found some weights and started lifting.
-I don’t think that’s normal!
-Haha!
+My friends and I found some weights in the basement and we started lifting!

 I was just making it up as I went.
 I didn’t have any fitness or sport mentors.
 It seemed like everyone was more athletic than me.
 I couldn’t catch a ball until I was in grade 10.
-So if you feel like you’re starting from scratch with exercise and eating right, don’t worry!
+So if you feel like everyone else is ahead of you, I know that feeling too!
 I’ve been there, and seen hundreds of people go from totally lost to totally lean.

 Eventually I got good at sports.
 I’ve been the MVP, the “Man of the Match” and so on.
 It never got me any fame, money, or girls, but it meant a lot to me.
 It meant everything to me actually.
-And that’s what’s important.
 Now a days I’m happy if I can get out of bed without being too sore, and cling to an above-average level of fitness.
-I am 40 after all.
+I am 45+ after all.

-This experience taught me the values of hard work, consistency, and skill development.
-Looking back I can see that human beings will do anything if they want it bad enough.
+I value hard work, consistency, and skill development.
+Looking back at myself, or at some of my clients, it’s easy to see that human beings will do anything, if they want it bad enough.
 When you work with me, I’ll help you access the passion you have for your goals.

 So by grade twelve I identified myself as a jock.
 In gym class, we did a unit on nutrition.
 I was fascinated!